Vanguard vs. Schwab: Which Is Better?

 What's also important to note is that Vanguard requires a $3,000 minimum investment for most of their mutual funds.
 Schwab has no minimum investment requirements for its mutual funds.
 So if you’re looking to invest in mutual funds but don’t have a lot of money, Schwab is the better option.

-Overall, if you compare Vanguard and Schwab, you will see that Vanguard has lower fees and a better pricing structure in most cases.
+Overall, you will see that Vanguard has lower fees and a better pricing structure in most cases.

 Order Types